water fasting: the benefits of a 5 days fast are real

 In simple terms, many people are always eating and eating too much so their body doesn’t get a break for a minute to do some damn house cleaning.

-When fasting, mTOR gets “turned down”, stoping the pro-growth and pro-aging effects that mTOR is responsible for.
+When fasting, mTOR gets “turned down”, stopping the pro-growth and pro-aging effects that mTOR is responsible for.
 Simultaneously, the body kicks up a process called autophagy, which means “self-eating” or “self-devouring”.

 Well, that sounds terrifying!